Laser skin treatment at a Tokyo dermatology clinic — foreigner guide to Japanese skin care procedures

 Japan's skin treatment scene is different from what you'll find in Korea or the US.
 Korean clinics market aggressively to foreigners.
 American med spas have English-language everything.
 Japanese dermatology clinics?
 They quietly do some of the most meticulous skin work on the planet — with almost zero infrastructure for non-Japanese patients.

 That's the gap this guide fills.
 If you're in Japan and want skin treatments — whether it's laser for pigmentation, Rejuran for skin quality, HIFU for tightening, or just a proper medical-grade facial — this is the practical information you need.
+For surgical procedures, see the plastic surgery guide.
 No clinic sponsorships, no affiliate links.
 Just what the treatments actually are, what they cost, and how to get them done when you don't speak the language.

 What's Available at Japanese Skin Clinics